 Who can be a referee for British citizenship?

 There are certain referee eligibility requirements that must be met, where the referee will be required to complete the relevant section of the application form declaring that they are qualified to act as a referee and that the photograph you have provided in support of your application is a true likeness of you.

 For both references, the referee must have known you for at least three years.

 At least one of them should be of “professional standing”.
 The list of the government’s accepted professions is lengthy and can be found on the gov.uk website.
-Example professions include (but are not limited to): accountant, barrister, chemist, councillor (local or county), dentist, director of a VAT registered company, journalist, member of parliament, optician, police officer, social worker, solicitor or trade union official.
+Eligible professions include (but are not limited to): accountant, barrister, chemist, councilor (local or county), dentist, director of a VAT registered company, journalist, member of parliament, optician, police officer, social worker, solicitor or trade union official.
 This referee can be of any nationality and does not need to be a British citizen in order to be eligible to give you a reference for your application.